2025 LOC Board of Directors

 Meet Your Directors

 Elected in November 2020, Councilor Cowie is serving in public office for the first time.
 He worked for more than 20 years at Sony Electronics in many capacities, including VP of Customer Insight, VP of the VAIO Technology Center, Director of Engineering, Director of Product Quality, and program management.
 His previous work experience also includes many years in the broadcast television and cable television industries.
 He currently is a customer experience consultant, helping businesses establish and grow their customer experience and employee engagement programs.
-(Term ends December 2024)
+(Non-voting position.
+Term ends December 2025)

 Mayor Cross has led the city of Toledo since 2018.
 He ran for mayor to restore stability and civility to the city, and believes his biggest accomplishment has been giving staff and citizens the tools to not just survive the recent pandemic but to thrive during it.
 Toledo has had more projects completed in the last two years than the previous several years, including launching the ART Toledo initiative, the urban renewal project, and coordinated efforts to improve the city of Toledo with its school system.
 Mayor Cross currently serves as the President-Elect of the Oregon Mayors Association.
 (Term ends December 2025)

-Councilor McDonald was elected to the Pendleton City Council in 2014 and was re-elected in 2022 for a third term.
-In addition to serving as Council President, she currently serves on the Pendleton Airport Commission, Development Commission, Library Board, and Budget Committee.
-Councilor McDonald has also previously served on the LOC Conference Planning Committee and the LOC Nominating Committee, and was recently elected to the LOC Women's Caucus Board of Directors.
+Councilor McDonald was elected to the Pendleton City Council in 2014 and elected mayor in 2024.
+In addition to serving as mayor, she currently serves on the Pendleton Airport Commission, Development Commission, Library Board, and Budget Committee.
+Mayor McDonald has also previously served on the LOC Conference Planning Committee and the LOC Nominating Committee, and was recently elected to the LOC Women's Caucus Board of Directors.
 Her commitments also include a full-time job with the InterMountain Education Service District, volunteering in the community in her free time, and being a wife and mother.
 She holds a bachelor’s degree in political science from the University of Portland, an M.A.T. from Eastern Oregon University, and most recently an Educational Administration degree from Lewis & Clark College.
 (Term ends December 2026)

 A resident of Seaside since 2002, Councilor Montero served six years on her city’s tourism board prior to being appointed and elected to the Seaside City Council in 2010.
 Having been re-elected in 2014, 2018 and 2022, she is the longest-sitting elected city or county official in Clatsop County.
 Homelessness has been an important focus for her work.
 Her prior community commitments include serving on the boards of the Seaside Downtown Development Association, Clatsop Behavioral Health, Clatsop CASA and Clatsop Development Resources, as well as serving as president of the Seaside Chamber of Commerce.
 She currently serves on the Clatsop County Budget Committee, the Senior Advisory Council for Northwest Disabilities and Senior Services, and the Clatsop Citizen Review Board.
 Councilor Montero holds a bachelor’s degree in recreation administration and a master’s degree in library sciences, and her professional work includes health system and health plan executive management, and serving as executive director for Seaside Downtown Development Association.
 Councilor Montero assisted in the establishment of the LOC Women’s Caucus and currently serves as its president.
 (Term ends December 2025)